-Disposal of cat litter, plaster, or art ceramic by flushing it down the toilet or any other plumbing fixture is prohibited.
+Only dispose of human waste and toilet paper down the toilet.
+Disposal of cat litter, plaster, or other inappropriate objects by flushing it down the toilet or any other plumbing fixture is prohibited.
 Even litter marketed as "flushable" has caused significant problems in our buildings.
 Please dispose of these items in designated trash dumpsters around your building.